-The more flexible the diet, the more options there are for your child to get all the vitamins and minerals she needs.
+The more flexible the diet, the more options there are for your child to get all the vitamins and minerals needed.
 Here are just some that should be a part of your child’s diet:

 |Vitamin or Mineral||Where Can I Get It?|

-Be sure to talk with your child’s doctor or dietician if your child is vegan.
-Given the limited food groups in a vegan diet, he may need to take supplements to meet nutrient needs.
+Be sure to talk with your child’s doctor or dietitian if your child is vegan.
+Given the limited food groups in a vegan diet, your child may need to take supplements to meet nutrient needs.

 The breast milk of vegetarian mothers is just as nutritious as that of nonvegetarians.
 It has many of the nutrients that a baby needs, especially from age 0-6 months.
 Although the time to wean a baby off breast milk can vary, since breast milk is rich in nutrients, vegan mothers may wish to breastfeed for more than one year.

 While nursing, make sure that you are consuming a good supply of vitamin B12.
 Vitamin B12, as well as other nutrients, are important for your baby and is passed on through breast milk.
 If you are nursing your baby and are not getting enough vitamin B12 in your own diet, talk to your child’s pediatrician about vitamin supplements.
 Also, breastfed infants, regardless of diet type, may need to take vitamin D supplements until they are ready to drink milk fortified with vitamin D, usually after they are older than one year.